eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/notes/5-create-a-new-svelte-3-component-to-render-it-inside-of-another-component.md

 <h1>My name is {name}</h1>
 ```

-- Let&rsquo;s create a new component that we&rsquo;re going to use to display our surname
+- Let's create a new component that we're going to use to display our surname
-- Create a new file in your `src/` directory, let&rsquo;s call it `Surname.svelte`
+- Create a new file in your `src/` directory, let's call it `Surname.svelte`

 ```html
 <script>